score-spec/score-compose/CONTRIBUTING.md

   - CI checks pass
   - Your PR is reviewed and approved by a maintainer (see [MAINTAINERS.md](MAINTAINERS.md))

-- If you are new to Score , consider reading our [Documentation](https://github.com/score-dev/docs) and [Examples](https://docs.score.dev/examples/)
+- If you are new to Score, consider reading our [Documentation](https://github.com/score-dev/docs) and [Examples](https://docs.score.dev/examples/)

 ## Pull Request Checklist :